SoneNguyen/temp/README.md

 - For logging (not implemented)
 ### Requirement
 - Create JavaDoc for every class created
+    - The wrapper now includes in-code explanations of the lifecycle flow (see {@code TraasSimulation}, {@code VehicleManager}, {@code VehicleGroup}, and {@code VehicleProxy}) so that the intended usage pattern is easy to follow.
+      In short: start the simulation via the facade, refresh vehicles on each step, then query/control vehicles through the manager and group helpers.
 ## Cores Features
 ### Features for wrapper (Need to specify library's branch)
 #### Basic Description